COVID-19 and the flu can cause similar symptoms. However, there are several differences between them.

 According to the

-According to the CDC, people can transmit the flu virus to people who are
+According to the CDC, people can transmit the flu virus to others who are

 According to the

-The organization also indicate that people with flu can pass the virus on before they show any symptoms.
-A person can also pass on the SARS-CoV-2 infection even if they have no symptoms.
+The WHO indicates that people with the flu can pass the virus on before they show any symptoms.
+Likewise, a person can pass on the SARS-CoV-2 infection even if they have no symptoms.

-There are also differences in transmission between children and adults.
+There are differences in transmission between children and adults.